-A lateral flow assay is a simple and easy to use detection method that is based on the use of immunochromatography to confirm the presence or absence of a specific analyte.
+A lateral flow assay is a simple and easy-to-use detection method that is based on the use of immunochromatography to confirm the presence or absence of a specific analyte.
 The assay is available in the form of a test strip impregnated with antibodies.
 These antibodies recognize and bind to a specific antigen that is the target of the testing.
 The test strips are composed of the following components, as shown in figure 1: